 - The debtor disappears and doesn’t pay the debt.
 Things get a bit more complicated here but it’s nothing that a private investigator can handle.
 The first step will be to locate the debtor.
 Skip tracing will lead the investigator to the debtor and then they can identify the assets and enforce the judgment.

 How can a private investigator help with judgment recovery?

-A private investigator is an expert in compelling debtors to pay what they own.
 Creditors can take a number of steps to recover their money, from going after the debtor’s income to seizing and selling their assets.
-They can also opt for garnishment of wages, seizure of bank accounts, repossession, or even eviction.
+They can also opt for the garnishment of wages, seizure of bank accounts, repossession, or even eviction.
 But, in order to be able to do this, creditors need to track the sources of income, assets, and, sometimes, even the debtor.
 Private investigators are able to do all this fast to help you get back what you’re owned without having to wait for years to pass, especially since nearly 80% of all debt judgments are never recovered.
 Moreover, a creditor has only ten years to collect the debt unless they decide to renew the judgment.

 Before wage garnishing and seizing assets, the creditor needs to know where to look for and what to seize.
 Private investigators can solve all these “mysteries” and identify the sources of income.
 They can track down bank accounts, real estate, wages, stocks and bonds, security deposits, business income, income from third parties, rental income, and even the debtor’s RVs, boats, and other vehicles they own.

 If the debtor disappears, the private investigator can conduct a skip tracing investigation.
 This implies surveillance, background checks, tracking down and interviewing witnesses, as well as other methods that will reveal the debtor’s location.
 Once the missing person is found, the investigator reports to the creditor or can continue the search for their assets.